-Roofing including roof space Repair category 1 Notes Roof coverings appear to be original to the construction of the property.
+Roofing including roof space Repair category 2 Notes The main roof covering appears to be original to the construction of the property.
+General age related wear and tear is noted to roof coverings.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-My inspection of the roof space was severely restricted due to the quantity of stored items within.
+The flat roof covering over the rear extension has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A